Blendify/blender-manual/blender_docs/manual/editors/sequencer/usage.rst

    For example, imagine that you have a strip of 50 frames, and that you want to delete the first ten ones.
-   You have to go to *frame 11*, and press :kbd:`K`;
+   You have to go to frame 11, and press :kbd:`K`;
    the cut divides your strip in two parts.
 You now can select the first small part (frame 1 to frame 10), and delete it press :kbd:`X`.

-   You might think that you have really erased the frames (1 to 10), but there are still there, winded, as in a film reel, under your *frame 11*: you just have deleted one of the two copies of your strip created by the cut.
+   You might think that you have really erased the frames (1 to 10), but there are still there, winded, as in a film reel, under your frame 11: you just have deleted one of the two copies of your strip created by the cut.
    And you can at any time get your lost frames back (just :kbd:`RMB` -click on the left arrow of the strip,